apereo/cas/docs/cas-server-documentation/protocol/OAuth-UMA-Protocol.md

 User-Managed Access (UMA) is a lightweight access control protocol that defines a centralized workflow to allow an entity (user or corporation) to manage access to their resources.

+To learn more about UMA, please [read the specification](https://docs.kantarainitiative.org/uma/rec-uma-core.html).

+## Configuration

 Support is enabled by including the following dependency in the WAR overlay:

 ```xml